 - Continuously working to increase naturalized areas within our parks.

-The City recognizes Pollinator Week in June each year.
+- Recognizing Pollinator Week in June each year.
 It's an annual event celebrated across the world in support of pollinator health, a time to learn about the importance of pollinators and spread the word about what we can do to protect them.
-Learn about Pollinator Week 2023 activities.

 Make Your Yard More Pollinator-Friendly